dreaquil/Battleships/README.md

 # Battleships

-Battleships game server.
-Uses "CRUD" service (UserService) built with Oat++.
+Battleships game server built with Oat++.

 ## Rules for BattleShip (a Milton Bradley Game)